AccelByte/extend-event-handler-csharp/README.md

 ...
 ```

-The `AGS` event specification can be obtained [here](https://github.com/AccelByte/accelbyte-api-proto/tree/main/asyncapi/accelbyte).
-In this case,
+The AGS event specification can be obtained [here](https://github.com/AccelByte/accelbyte-api-proto/tree/main/asyncapi/accelbyte).
-we are only interested on `user logged in event`.
-Therefore, we only put the event specification for IAM in this sample app.
+For the sample event handler, we are only interested in `userLoggedIn` event.
+Therefore, we only include the AGS event specification for IAM.

 ## Prerequisites